intel-analytics/ipex-llm-tutorial/ch_3_AppDev_Basic/README.md

 This chapter will get you started quickly with IPEX-LLM, and you'll learn how to build your very first LLM application.

-The accompanying notebook  [3_BasicApp.ipynb](./3_BasicApp.ipynb) in this chapter introduces some essential APIs of IPEX-LLM and walks you through the process of building a basic chat application.
+The accompanying notebook  [3_OpenLlamaBasicApp.ipynb](./3_OpenLlamaBasicApp.ipynb) in this chapter introduces some essential APIs of IPEX-LLM and walks you through the process of building a basic chat application, based on `open_llama_3b_v2` model.
+And [3_Baichuan2_BasicApp.ipynb](./3_Baichuan2_BasicApp.ipynb) demonstrates how to do that on `Baichuan2-7b-chat`.

 ## What's Next